raacz/neocitites-raacz/toki-pona/beginner-material/index.md

 ## Reading Tools

 The reading experience is highly customizable.
-Each text has Toki Pona, Sitelen Pona, and English versions.
+The Toki Pona texts are presented in the language's two writing systems: sitelen Lasina (the latin alphabet, which English also uses), and Sitelen Pona, where each word is represented by a single pictographic character.
 There are four reading modes:

 - In **Regular Mode**, texts are presented as they are.
 - In **Quiz Mode**, the contextualizing image is hidden and the ability to toggle English is turned off.